Back to Blog

 Take a look at the seven reasons for raising your rates.
 If you’re content with what you charge, that’s great!
 This is why I, as well as other Therapists over the years, raised our rates.

 1. You’re always booked at least 2-3 weeks or months out.
 This means you have great client retention, you’re probably giving great results for your clients, and you’re busy.
-Now, just being busy isn’t reason enough to raise rates, but it’s confirmation that when you’re ready, you know you’ll fill the gaps of the few clients that might drop off.
+Now, just being busy isn’t a reason enough to raise rates, but it’s confirmation that when you’re ready, you know you’ll fill the gaps of the few clients that might drop off.

-3. Burn-out is approaching either mentally, physically, or both.
+3. Burnout is approaching either mentally, physically, or both.
 Take it from me: the longer you’re in the massage therapy field, the more burnout eventually comes for us all.
 It happens to the best of us.
 Sometimes, you need to scale back, but you don’t want to scale back your income.
 Raising rates can also solve this issue.
-Some therapists raise their rates by $20-$30 and do fewer massages, if that sounds compelling, then it may be time for you to do the same!
+Some therapists raise their rates by $20-$30 and do fewer massages.
+If that sounds compelling, then it may be time for you to do the same!

 6. If you’ve been busy in your practice in the past 2-5 years and haven’t raised rates, it’s time.
 Would you work for an employer and not expect a pay raise every so often?
 People quit their jobs over that kind of thing!
 I’ve talked to some massage therapists who have never raised rates in their 20-year careers!
 I get that massage can be a labor of love, but if it’s been more than five years, do yourself a favor and give yourself a raise!
 If you don’t need the extra money, then put it away towards retirement, vacations, and things that make you happy!
 Many newer therapists don’t even survive after the first five years in our industry.